ErwanR123/ErwanR123/README.md

 # **Welcome to My GitHub Profile**

 Hi!
 I am Erwan, a **Master's student in Applied Mathematics at Université Paris-Dauphine**, passionate about **data science** and **artificial intelligence**.
 I am always looking for opportunities to learn, collaborate, and work on innovative projects.
+🎯 This summer, I will be joining **Neutigers** for a research internship, where I’ll contribute to the development of innovative AI solutions for healthcare and edge computing.
 Here, you'll find a selection of my main projects that reflect my interest in AI and my technical skills.

 ## 🎨 About Me